Developer Guide

 Sequence Diagram:

-This feature was implemented to follow this sequence to keep it consistent with the rest of the Command
+This feature was implemented to follow this sequence to keep it consistent with the rest of the Commands

 -